Skip to content

 • Rinse it off once it dries.
 Follow with a facial oil.

-Juicy Chemistry Kakadu Plum, Matcha And Blood Orange Face Mask
+Juicy Chemistry Kakadu Plum, Matcha, and Blood Orange Face Mask

-Kakadu Plum, Matcha and Blood Orange Face Mask
+Kakadu Plum, Matcha, and Blood Orange Face Mask

-Frequently Asked Questions
+Commonly Asked Questions

 What is the shelf life of amla juice?

-Can amla juice remove acne?
+Can amla juice help with acne?

 References